5xRuby/bankai/README.md

 If you want to test the changes for generator is works well, you can add `--path` options to use your local version

 ```
-rb5 projectname --path=YOUR_LOCAL_GEM_PATH
+bankai projectname --path=YOUR_LOCAL_GEM_PATH
 ```

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/5xRuby/rb5.
+Bug reports and pull requests are welcome on GitHub at https://github.com/5xRuby/bankai.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct

-Everyone interacting in the Rb5 project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/5xRuby/rb5/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Bankai project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/5xRuby/bankai/blob/master/CODE_OF_CONDUCT.md).